abdo1819/fpu_multipyler/readme.md

 # 32 bit fpu_multiplier

 ## moudule [mult.sv](file://mult.sv)
-can do 32 bit 32 bit floating point multiplication with care about special cases  can be tested with [testbench.sv](file://testbench.sv)
+can do 32 bit floating point multiplication with care about special cases  can be tested with [testbench.sv](file://testbench.sv)

 ## [testbench.sv](file://testbench.sv)